Configuring Protocols

 To enable your terminal to use the SIP protocol, configure it in the Settings → Protocols → SIP section.

-1. Enable SIP support.
+1. Enable the Enable SIP option.

-• Off – is not used
+• Forbidden – not used;

 • MandatoryTrueConf Group will not connect with users who do not support SRTP.